 India Cover Letter Writing Guide

 Working abroad sounds like an adventure to many people.
-However, job search in India needs more than just the obvious India cover letter and India CV writing and translation - it requires thorough preparation.
+However, a job search in India needs more than just the obvious India cover letter and India CV writing and translation - it requires thorough preparation.

 You will face issues that probably did not even cross your mind when you decided to go for jobs in India.
 Do not take to lightly the big influence an India cover letter can have on the results of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, weird selection trends and exotic management culture.

-When applying for a work in India, it is no problem to use either Hindu or English language, depending on the company and your fluency.
+When applying for work in India, it is no problem to use either Hindu or English language, depending on the company and your fluency.
 Stick to one language once chosen.
 However, you need to accept that some knowledge of the local language is expected for most positions to cope with daily office life and life outside work.

 Take the time to research every employer's organization and customize your India cover letter to fit the position.
 Personalize each letter with a real person’s name.
-Such personalization would increase retention of your application.
+Such personalization would increase the retention of your application.

 Under most circumstances, a cover letter is used as an introduction and should accompany your CV, whether e-mailed, posted on a job site, mailed or hand-delivered to an employer.
 Your India cover letter is the very first thing an employer will see.
 A personalized, targeted, well-written cover letter is your chance to set yourself apart, grab the employer's interest, and draw them in for a closer look at your CV.

 An India cover letter is an integral part of your job application.
-It should refer to your present and future plans, showing your prospective employers what you want to do now and what you will do for them in the future because this would assure them the good prospect for they companies.
+It should refer to your present and future plans, showing your prospective employers what you want to do now and what you will do for them in the future because this would assure them the good prospect for the companies.